amielbeyo/MT-academy/README.md

 ```

 ## Using the API
 All requests require an account.
 When a user signs up with an email address they are placed on the free plan, which allows **five prompts per month**.
-After the quota is exhausted the server returns `403` until the next month or until the user upgrades to the unlimited plan.
+After the quota is exhausted the server returns `403` until the next month or until the user upgrades to a paid plan.
 1. **Create an account**
    ```bash
    curl -X POST http://localhost:3000/signup \